 Peep Laja and Brian Massey discuss optimizing your website’s main navigation.

-As per Wikipedia, it’s “the art and science of organizing and labeling data including websites, intranets, online communities, software, books and other mediums of information, to support usability.”
+It can be applied to websites, but also intranets, software, books, or any other medium of information.
 We could simplify it to “the art and science of organizing websites.”
-(In this article, we’re talking about it only in the context of websites.)
+In this article, we’re talking about it only in the context of websites.

 Information architecture gurus Louis Rosenfeld and Peter Morville (you should read their book) defined the “three circles of information architecture” as content, users, and context of use: